warmist/scripts/docs/gui/launcher.rst

 Enter the command you want to run by typing its name.
 If you want to start over, :kbd:`Ctrl`:kbd:`C` will clear the line.
-When you are happy with the command, hit :kbd:`Enter` to run it.
+When you are happy with the command, hit :kbd:`Enter` or click on the ``run`` button to run it.
 Any output from the command will appear in the help area.
-If you want to run the command and close the dialog so you can get back to the game, use :kbd:`Shift`:kbd:`Enter` instead.
+If you want to run the command and close the dialog so you can get back to the game, use :kbd:`Shift`:kbd:`Enter` or hold down the :kbd:`Shift` key and click on the ``run`` button instead.
 The dialog also closes automatically if you run a command that brings up a new GUI screen.
-In those cases, the command output (if any) will appear in the DFHack terminal console.
+In either case, if the launcher window doesn't come back up to show the command output, then the command output (if any) will appear in the DFHack terminal console.

 Autocomplete
 ------------